pvd1313/gamma-beast-vg/README.md

 - Turning on VG while on ADS / binocular will turn on VG shader without following MCM defined logic.
 - VG do not care if NV scope is turned on / off.
 - DX8 / DX9 not supported.
-- MCM settings is on applied on turned on VG.
+- MCM settings is not applied on turned-on VG.
 - VG are turned on if VG is not allowed with ADS and zoom type is changed.

 ### Ideas: